Murder of Ana Kriégel

 Anastasia "Ana" Kriégel (/kri:'e:ʒəl/; 18 February 2004 – 14 May 2018) was a Russian-Irish girl who was subject to a violent attack, murder and sexual assault in an abandoned house in May 2018 in Lucan near Dublin.
-Two boys, known only as Boy A and Boy B, who were 13 years old at the time of Kriégel's death, were convicted of her murder, with one of the boys (Boy A) being further convicted of aggravated sexual assault.
+Two boys, known as Boy A and Boy B, who were 13 years old at the time of Kriégel's death, were convicted of her murder, with one of the boys (Boy A) being further convicted of aggravated sexual assault.
 The two convicts are the youngest in the history of Ireland to be charged with murder.

 Ana Kriégel

 Early life

 Anastasia (Анастасия) was born in Novokuznetsk, Russia in 2004 and placed in an orphanage.
 In 2006, she was adopted by Geraldine Kriégel and her French-born husband Patric Kriégel (who died in June 2022, four years after the murder) and came to live in Ireland.
 Though her parents had no cultural links to Russia themselves, they tried to make sure she kept connections with Russian culture, such as keeping her original given name.